(Eight great new activities added in March 2022!)

 There are literally hundreds of places to stay in Rehoboth Beach, let alone the surrounding communities of Lewes, Dewey Beach, and Bethany Beach.
 There’s something for every budget, so be sure to shop around.
 It’s best to book in advance for any dates between May and September, especially on weekends.
 Prices will also be higher during that time frame as well.

 - The Bellmoor Inn and Spa.
-Gorgeous luxury accommodation in downtown Rehoboth.
+Lovely luxury hotel in downtown Rehoboth.

 - Avenue Inn and Spa.
 Classic Rehoboth accommodations one block off Rehoboth Avenue.
 Parking is complimentary.